university-lectures/slang/README.md

 ## Setup guide

 1. Open the terminal and navigate to the folder where all your other Java projects are located.
-2. Clone the repository using the command `git clone https://github.com/university-lectures/logomach.git`
+2. Clone the repository using the command `git clone https://github.com/university-lectures/slang.git`
-3. Import the `logomach` folder as a project into an IDE of your choice.
+3. Import the `slang` folder as a project into an IDE of your choice.
 4. Make sure that Apache Maven is installed either directly or embedded in your IDE.
 5. Run `mvn test` in the terminal or a similar sounding function of your IDE.